agersant/crystal/docs/api/assets/sequence_keyframe_at.md

 - `y`: vertical pixel offset to apply when displaying this frame.

 {: .warning}
 For performance reasons, this function does not return copies of the underlying data.
-Modification to `keyframe` tables will persist across calls (and are not recommended).
+Modifications to `keyframe` tables will persist across calls (and are not recommended).

 ## Examples